duhongru/hongru/index.md

 ## Research Interest

-I am interested in applying mathmatical programming, stochastic modeling and simulation to the field of healthcare systems.
+I am interested in applying mathmatical programming, stochastic modeling and simulation to the field of healthcare systems, energy probelm and etc.

 ## Publications